-In the US a basic all American meal will consist of something like meat, potatoes and a vegetable like peas or corn.
-In PR a basic meal will consist of some type of meat, rice and beans, maybe a little salad on the side.
+But in Puerto Rico, a basic, everyday meal will consist of some type of meat, rice, and beans, with maybe a little salad on the side.
 I have eaten more rice and beans in my life then I can shake a stick at.

 - Spanish Green Olives

-- 1/2 8 oz can tomato sauce
+- canned tomato sauce

-- 1 envelope Sazon, Con Culantro y Achoite
+- Sazon, Con Culantro y Achoite seasoning

 - salt and pepper to taste